Which place is cheaper, Venice or Budapest?

 The spring brings many poeple to Budapest as well as Venice.
 Many visitors come to Budapest in the spring for the activities around the city and the natural beauty.
 Also, most visitors come to Venice for the natural beauty during these months.

 In the spring, Budapest is around the same temperature as Venice.
-Typically, the spring temperatures in Budapest in April are around 12°C (53°F), and Venice is about 13°C (55°F).
+Typically, the spring temperatures in Budapest in April average around 12°C (53°F), and Venice averages at about 13°C (55°F).

 In the spring, Budapest often gets more sunshine than Venice.
 Budapest gets 178 hours of sunny skies this time of year, while Venice receives 154 hours of full sun.